Naoray/laravel-github-monolog/README.md

 - `comment.md`: Template for comments on existing issues
 - `previous_exception.md`: Template for previous exceptions in the chain

+> **Important**: The templates use HTML comments as section markers (e.g. `<!-- stacktrace:start -->` and `<!-- stacktrace:end -->`).
+These markers are used to intelligently remove empty sections from the rendered output.
+Please keep these markers intact when customizing the templates.

 Available template variables:
 - `{level}`: Log level (error, warning, etc.)
 - `{message}`: The error message or log content